-Attach a suspension apparatus (such as a TRX trainer) to a pull-up bar and secure your feet.
-Get into push-up position and then rest on your forearms.
+Attach a suspension trainer (such as a TRX) to a pullup bar and secure your feet.
+Get into pushup position, and then rest on your forearms.
 Use your forearms to push your body like a saw.
 Backward and forward once equals one rep.

-- Learning to resist force helps a fighter control his position better, and the core of this strength comes from . . . his core.
+Pro tip: Learning to resist force helps a fighter control his position better, and the core of this strength comes from—wait for it—his core.

 Hold a medicine ball and stand a few feet in front of a wall.
 Extend your arms and rotate to one side.
 Explosively twist back and throw the ball into the wall hard.
 Pick it up and repeat on the opposite side.
 Complete 10 reps on each side.

 Pro tip: Throwing a medicine ball is one of the best ways to build explosive punching power (outside of optimizing punching technique).
 Twisting your torso with such high speed also recruits a large amount of muscle fibers in your abs.